Car-Role/Distraction-Reducer/README.md

 **Note:** Shooting stars are not yet supported by this plugin.

-## Configuration
-The plugin offers several configuration options:

-### Skilling Toggles
-Enable or disable the overlay for each supported skill:
-- Woodcutting
-- Fishing
-- Mining
-- Cooking
-- Herblore
-- Crafting
-- Fletching
-- Smithing

-### Color Picker
-- **Overlay Color**: Customize the color and opacity of the overlay

 ## How It Works
 1. The plugin detects when you're performing a supported skilling activity by monitoring your character's animation.
 2. If the corresponding skill toggle is enabled, the overlay will activate after a short delay (to prevent flickering during brief pauses).